nataliakulas/pfolio-webapp/README.md

 Preview: https://stripefolio.surge.sh

 My personal portfolio, hosted on surge and heroku.
-Client side is based on React and server side is written in Node.js.
+Client side is based on React and server side, contact form, is written in Node.js with use of Gmail and OAuth mechanism.

 Author: Natalia Kulas